Ariax.bio

 BindCraft requires that you supply the coordinates of your target in the form of a PDB file.
 If you don't know how to obtain a PDB file, you can use our handy search feature in the BindCraft job setup page.
 Ariax will automatically search RCSB, retrieve the PDB file, and parse the molecular assembly for you.
 Simply type the PDB ID code if you know it, or a protein name and a list of available structures will populate.
 For users who have their own PDB files, you can load them using the select file dialogue.

 Pro tip: Try to trim down the target structure as much as possible for maximal computational efficiency.
 An ideal size is <300 amino acids.
 For proteins larger than this, more powerful GPUs are required that have more VRAM and the design process will be slowed.
 Very large protein assemblies (~750 amino acids or larger) may cause BindCraft to crash for GPUs with insufficient memory.
 We recommend a practical upper limit of ~500 amino acids if possible.
+When trimming, ensure you delete entire residues, as leaving partial residues or orphan atoms will cause errors.

 Step 2: Select Chains and Configure Your Hotspot